dyhes/zulip/docs/production/deployment.md

    ips = 192.168.0.100
    ```

-1. Reconfigure Zulip with these settings.
+1. Reconfigure Aloha with these settings.
 As root, run
    `/home/zulip/deployments/current/scripts/zulip-puppet-apply`.
 This will
-   adjust Zulip's `nginx` configuration file to accept the `X-Forwarded-For`
+   adjust Aloha's `nginx` configuration file to accept the `X-Forwarded-For`
    header when it is sent from one of the reverse proxy IPs.

-1. Finally, restart the Zulip server, using
+1. Finally, restart the Aloha server, using
    `/home/zulip/deployments/current/scripts/restart-server`.

 ### nginx configuration

 Below is a working example of a full nginx configuration.
 It assumes
-that your Zulip server sits at `https://10.10.10.10:443`; see
+that your Aloha server sits at `https://10.10.10.10:443`; see
 [above](#configuring-zulip-to-allow-http) to switch to HTTP.

-1. Follow the instructions to [configure Zulip to trust
+1. Follow the instructions to [configure Aloha to trust
    proxies](#configuring-zulip-to-trust-proxies).

 1. Configure the root `nginx.conf` file.
 We recommend using
-   `/etc/nginx/nginx.conf` from your Zulip server for our recommended
+   `/etc/nginx/nginx.conf` from your Aloha server for our recommended
    settings.
 E.g. if you don't set `client_max_body_size`, it won't be
-   possible to upload large files to your Zulip server.
+   possible to upload large files to your Aloha server.

 1. Configure the `nginx` site-specific configuration (in
-   `/etc/nginx/sites-available`) for the Zulip app.
+   `/etc/nginx/sites-available`) for the Aloha app.
 The following
    example is a good starting point:

    ```nginx